 Level of Risk - Medium

 Mitigation - A first aid box is available to members in the kitchen and is sign posted.
 Details of the nearest A&E and Minor Injuries Unit are posted on the notice board.
-A defibrillator is available at the bowls club and is advertised on the notice board
+A defibrillator is available at the bowls club and is advertised on the notice board.
+The Club has procured a defibrillator and this needs to be mounted in a suitable box.
+Members need to be advised as well as the relevant authorities.

+Padding has been put on 2 of the floodlight pylons to reduce the risk o f injury.

+Action Required

+The defibrillator needs to be installed and communicated

+Consideration needs to be given on whether it is necessary to put padding around some or all of the other floodlight pylons

-Action Required - carried over from last year
+Carried over from last year

 There is no provision on the current membership application form for a health declaration or emergency contact information.
 This could be included in part 2 of the form.
 Existing members could be asked for this information as part of the renewal procedure.
 Provision of the information should be voluntary for adult members.

+The kitchen has been redecorated and the notice boards need to be reinstated

+These recommendations will be referred to the Management Team at the next Meeting

 5. Toilet and washing facilities